Heaven and earth will pass away, but my words will never pass away. Mark 13:31

 Be Ready at any Hour

 32 But of that day or that hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
-33 Watch, keep alert, and pray; for you don’t know when the time is.
+33 Watch, keep alert, and pray; for you do not know when the time is.

 A Psalm by Asaph.

 1 The Mighty One, the Lord God speaks,